-Subject to Lazard Ltd's deferral right in respect of the contract adjustment payments described below, contract adjustment payments will be made quarterly in arrears on each of , and , commencing on , 2005 and ending on the stock purchase date.
-Interest payments on the senior notes initially will be made quarterly in arrears on each of , and , commencing on , 2005 and, following the stock purchase date, semi-annually in arrears on each of and until maturity.
+Subject to Lazard Ltd's deferral right in respect of the contract adjustment payments described below, contract adjustment payments will be made quarterly in arrears on each of February 15, May 15, August 15 and November 15, commencing on August 15, 2005 and ending on the stock purchase date.
+Interest payments on the senior notes initially will be made quarterly in arrears on each of February 15, May 15, August 15 and November 15, commencing on August 15, August 15 and November 15, commencing on August 15, 2005 and, following the stock purchase date, semi-annually in arrears on each of May 15 and November 15 until maturity.